IMP1/jog/README.md

 It is broken down into 8 modules: audio, filesystem, font, graphics, image, input, network, and window.

 The **audio** module deals with music and sound effects.
-It uses OpenAL and currently accepts .ogg filetypes.
+It uses [Kevin Glass's EasyOgg library](http://www.cokeandcode.com/) and currently accepts .ogg filetypes.

 The **filesystem** module handles searching multiple locations for files, and can convert paths to URLs.